yiGmMk/d7y.io/blog/2022-11-03-dragonfly-integrates-nydus-for-image-acceleration-practice/index.md

 All hits to `dragonfly` cache are better than `nydus` only.
 The most important thing is that if a very large `kubernetes` cluster uses `nydus` to pull images.
 The download of each image layer will be generate as many range requests as needed.
-The `QPS` of the source site of the registry is too high.
+The `QPS` of the source of the registry is too high.
 Causes the `QPS` of the registry to be relatively high.
 Dragonfly can effectively reduce the number of requests and download traffic for back-to-source registry.